Short-term Transitional Leave FAQ

 Q: What is Short-Term Transitional Leave?

-A: Short-term transitional leave (STTL) was developed to enhance the transition planning process for inmates.
+A: Short-term transitional leave (STTL) was developed to enhance the transition planning process for adults in custody (AIC).
 STTL provides an incentive to successfully complete any recommended programming, excel at work assignments, maintain good behavior, and create a more effective plan for a successful transition.
 In addition to improving the transition process, STTL has been successful in providing a huge cost savings for the State of Oregon.

 Q: Who is eligible for STTL?

-A: For an inmate to qualify for Short-term Transitional Leave (STTL):
+A: For an AIC to qualify for Short-term Transitional Leave (STTL):

 The crime must be statutorily eligible for STTL

 The judgment must include appropriate language to allow STTL eligibility